datacrypt-project/hitchhiker-tree/README.md

 ## Technical details

-See the `doc/` folder for technical details of the Redis garbage collection system.
+See the `doc/` folder for technical details of the hitchhiker tree and Redis garbage collection system.

 ## License